 When any chillers are enabled and the waterside economizer is disabled, the following logic shall apply.

-When the plant is first enabled, initialize CWST setpoint, CWSTsp, to 10°F less than CWSTdes.
+When the plant is first enabled, initialize CWST setpoint, CWSTsp, to [UNITS [6°C] [10°F]] less than CWSTdes.

-Instantaneous plant output, Qactual, is calculated based on chilled water return temperature (CHWRT) entering the chillers, current chilled water supply temperature leaving the plant, and measured flow through the primary circuit flow meter (FLOWP), as shown in the equation below.
+Instantaneous plant output, Qactual, is calculated based on chilled water return temperature (CHWRT) entering the chillers, current chilled water supply temperature leaving the plant, and measured flow through the primary circuit flow meter (FLOWP in [UNITS [L/s] [GPM]]), as shown in the equation below.

-Qactual=FLOWPCHWRT-CHWST24 [tons]
+[UNITS [Qactual=FLOWPCHWRT-CHWST24 [tons]] [Qactual=FLOWP×4.182CHWRT-CHWST [kW]]]

 Combined chiller and tower fan efficiency, EffCh+T, is calculated based on the combined power draw of all tower fans as read from tower VFD interfaces (kWTowers), the combined power draw of all chillers as read from the chiller interfaces or power meters (kWCh), and instantaneous plant output (Qactual).
 EffCh+T used in logic shall be a 5-minute rolling average of instantaneous values sampled at a minimum of every 30 seconds.